harshit2490/javascript-guide/README.md

   <div style="font-size: 0.9rem; color: black; background:#fff; border:2px solid red; border-radius: 10px;">

 - **Q: What is a Promise in JavaScript?**
-  - A: An object representing the eventual completion or failure of an async operation.
-It's a placeholder for a future value with three states: pending, fulfilled, or rejected.
+  - A: Promise is an object act as a placeholder for a certain period of time until we receive a value (also called as future value) from async operation.
+It has three states: pending, fulfilled, or rejected.
 Once settled, the state never changes.
+It comes with guaranteed, predictable behavior — solving both Callback Hell and Inversion of Control.

 - **Q: How does a Promise solve Inversion of Control?**
   - A: With callbacks, you hand your function to a third party.
 With Promises, the third party returns a Promise — you attach your handler via `.then()`.
 The Promise API (not the third party) invokes it exactly once.